30 Ways to Improve School Lunches

 School-Lunch-Rules_asset_cover-1Lunchtime is a crucial part of a student's day, providing them with the energy they need to focus and learn.
 However, without clear rules and expectations in place, the cafeteria can quickly become a chaotic and unpleasant environment.

 When school cafeterias are clear about student rules and expectations during lunch, it creates a more organized and efficient environment.
 This, in turn, can lead to improved behavior and better overall student experiences.
-It also helps to ensure that students are eating healthily, and that they are disposing of their waste properly.
+It also helps to ensure that students are eating healthily and disposing of their waste properly.

-Having a clear set of lunchtime rules can also reduce bullying and promote inclusivity in the cafeteria.
-Students know what is expected of them, and they are less likely to engage in behavior that could harm or exclude others.
+A clear set of lunchtime rules can reduce bullying and promote inclusivity in the cafeteria.
+Students who know what is expected of them are less likely to engage in behavior that could harm or exclude others.

 Need Help Setting Rules and Expectations?